hknd23/idcempy/docs/idcempy_tutorial.rst

    6.624742132792222

-The Vuong test can also be implemented to compare the ZiOPC, MiOP and MiOPC models and the OP model.
+The Vuong test can also be implemented to compare the ZiOPC, MiOP and MiOPC models with the OP model.

 Generalized Inflated Multinomial Logit (GiMNL) Model
 ----------------------------------------------------

-The IDCeMPy package also includes a function that estimates General "inflated" Multinomial Logit models (GiMNL).
-GiMNL models minimize issues present when unordered polytomous outcome variables have an excessive share and heterogeneous pool of observations in the lower category.
+The :py:mod:`gimnl` module provides :func:`zmiopc.gimnlmod` to estimate the General "inflated" Multinomial Logit models (GiMNL) with three outcomes in the dependent variable.
-Failing to account for such inflation could lead to inaccurate inferences.
+The GiMNL model minimize issues present when unordered polytomous outcome variables have an excessive share and heterogeneous pool of observations in the lower category.

-To estimate the GiMNL model, we first import the library and the dataset introduced above.
+Similar to the models in the :py:mod:`zmiopc` module, the first step is to import the libraries and 2004 presidential vote choice dataset.

 .. testcode::
    # Import the module